Air Naval Gunfire Liaison Company: History

 In 2008, ANGLICO began supporting combat operations in Helmand Province, Afghanistan, in support of Operation Enduring Freedom.
-A detachment from 2rd ANGLICO was sent as part of SMAGTF-A, and in 2009, the brigade platoon from 2rd, followed by a detachment from 1st ANGLICO and one from 3rd, joined the 2nd Marine Expeditionary Brigade.
+A detachment from 2nd ANGLICO was sent as part of SMAGTF-A, and in 2009, the brigade platoon from 2nd, followed by a detachment from 1st ANGLICO and one from 3rd, joined the 2nd Marine Expeditionary Brigade.

 In 2013, 6th ANGLICO was formed in Concord, California, with a third brigade platoon detachment at Joint Base Lewis-McChord, Washington.
 In 2018, 6th ANGLICO relocated the HQ and a brigade platoon to Joint Base Lewis-McChord, Washington.
-One of the command's three brigade platoons remains in Concord, California.
+In 2019, the final Brigade Platoon was relocated to JBLM and the Concord Reserve Training Center was turned over to Marine Corps Advisor Company Bravo.

 Current units

 Six ANGLICOs currently exist in the U.S. Marine Corps: